NOAA-NWRFC/nwsrfs-hydro-autocalibration/README.md

 ### 3. `cv-plots.R`

-`cv-plots.R`, Analyzes and visualizes results from POR and CV runs and creates cross validation plots.
-Note that each cross validation calibration run must have been previously completed.
-For example:
+`cv-plots.R`, generates plots comparing CV metrics with results from a stationary bootstrap of the POR run.

+    usage: cv-plot.R  [--] [--help] [--cleanup] [--dir DIR] [--basins BASINS]

+    Creates CV Plots

+    flags:
+      -h, --help        show this help message and exit -c, --cleanup     Option to delete results directories which are not used for CV analysis

+    optional arguments:
+      -d, --dir         Input directory path containing basin directories -b, --basins      Basins to run

+**Example:**
 ```bash
 ./cv-plots.R --dir runs/2zone --basins WGCM8 SAKW1
 ```

 **Notes:**
-- When multiple POR or CV runs exist, selects the run with the highest KGE score .
+- When multiple POR or CV runs exist, the runs with the highest KGE score are used to develop the CV plots.
 - If the `--basins` argument is omitted then it runs all available basins.
-- Plots compare CV metrics vs. stationary bootstrap from POR.
 - Bootstrapping draws `x`-year samples from POR (where `x` = average CV fold length).
   - 8,000 bootstrap iterations performed.